 For example, when it comes to menu planning, I realized that I was on the perpetual cycle of deciding what to make for the next week, creating a shopping list, going shopping, preparing meals, etc.

-The part of the cycle that was taking the most of my time was the menu planning (deciding on what to make each week).
+The part of the cycle that was taking the most time was the menu planning (deciding on what to make each week).

 In the notebook, I created a tab for every month.